 BIOL 229 Biostatistics.
 A quantitative approach to biology; emphasis is on the design and analysis of biological experiments.
-Prerequisite: MATH 110 or placement higher than 110, BIOL 197, 198, and 199 or 299 or NTSC 152.
+Prerequisites [Main Campus]: "C" or better in MATH 110 or placement higher than 110, BIOL 197, 198, and 199 or 299 or NTSC 152, CHEM 113, and CHEM 123.
+Prerequisites [Springfield campus]: MATH 110 or higher, BIOL 194.
 3 semester credit hours.
 Typically offered: Fall and Spring Terms.

 BIOL 230 Plant-Soil Relationships.
-Topics include effects of soil on plant growth and nutrition and how plants affect the soil.
+Topics include effects of soil on plant growth and nutrition, and how plants affect the soil.
 ACCA Cooperative College Botany Program with the Morton Arboretum.
-Prerequisite: BIOL 197 and 198.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 3 semester credit hours.
 Typically offered: Periodically.
 Department Consent Required.

 BIOL 249 Parasitology.
 The morphology and life histories of animal parasites and their relation to the spreading of disease.
-Prerequisite: BIOL 197 and 198.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 3 semester credit hours.
 Typically offered: Periodically.

 BIOL 250 Genetics.
-A survey course emphasizing Mendelian interitance, molecular, cellular and medical genetics as well as current genetic research and its applications.
-Prerequisite: BIOL 197 and 198 and CHEM 123.
-Sophomore Standing.
+A survey course emphasizing Mendelian inheritance, molecular, cellular and medical genetics as well as current genetic research and its applications.
+Prerequisite of "C" or better in BIOL 197 and 198, CHEM 113 and 123.
 3 semester credit hours.
 Typically offered: Fall and Spring Terms.

 BIOL 251 Genetics Laboratory.
 Designed to illustrate principles formulated in BIOL 250.
-Prerequisite: Registration or credit in BIOL 250.
+Prerequisite: Co-registration or "C" or better in BIOL 250.
 1 semester credit hour.
 Typically offered: Fall and Spring Terms.

 BIOL 254 Comparative Vertebrate Anatomy.
 Comparative and phylogenetic study of the anatomy of vertebrates.
 Lab and museum work.
-Prerequisite: BIOL 197 and 198.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 4 semester credit hours.
 Typically offered: Periodically.

 BIOL 256 Comparative Animal Physiology.
 A study of basic life functions in animals emphasizing the mechanisms for maintenance of homeostasis in response to environmental factors such as water and dehydration, salts and ions, temperature, light, and daily and seasonal rhythms.
 May or may not be offered with lab.
-Prerequisite: "C" or better in BIOL 197 and 198, and CHEM 103 or 123.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 3-4 semester credit hours.
 Typically offered: Periodically.

 BIOL 258 Human Physiology.
 The study of the control and function of human organ systems.
 Lecture only.
 IAI CLS 904; NUR 904.
-Prerequisite: "C" or better in CHEM 103 or 123 and BIOL 197 and 198.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 101 or 113, and CHEM 103 or 123.
 4 semester credit hours.
 Typically offered: Fall and Spring Terms.

 BIOL 259 Human Physiology Laboratory.
 Lab uses standard clinical equipment to illustrate principles of physiology.
 IAI CLS 904; NUR 904.
-Prerequisite: Registration or credit in BIOL 258.
+Prerequisite: "C" or better in BIOL 258.
 1 semester credit hour.
 Typically offered: Fall and Spring Terms.

 BIOL 260 Recombinant DNA Lab.
 Current techniques in manipulating DNA, such as PCR and subcloning, for expression of proteins.
 Gene product will be studied further in subsequent labs in the series.
 This lab is intended for Biochemistry/Molecular Biology majors.
-Prerequisite: Credit in BIOL 197 and 198; CHEM 123 and NTSC 152 or BIOL 199 or 299 and BIOL 250.
+Prerequisite: "C" or better in BIOL 250.
 1 semester credit hour.
 Typically offered: Spring Term.

 BIOL 263 Tropical Ecology.
 A course on the composition and change in contemporary and historical tropical forests.
 Includes surveys of plants and animals and their interactions, and ecological concepts controlling biodiversity.
 Depending on the year, either Spring term on-campus lectures with local weekend field trip(s), or Summer term longer trip to site in Costa Rica.
-Prerequisite: BIOL 197 and 198.
+Prerequisite: "C" or better in: BIOL 197, BIOL 198, CHEM 113, and CHEM 123.
 3 semester credit hours.
 Typically offered: Periodically.